JHGarrett/TextAPP/README.md

 # TextAPP

 This is a node app that uses the Nexmo API to send text messages.
+Unfortunatly I can only send messages to my own phone number on the free version.

-Mostly just a refresher for node.js
+Mostly just a refresher for node.js and Ajax

-## Usage
+## Install Locally or view on the live site

-### Installation
+### For local install

 Install the dependencies